Assata Shakur: Cultural influence and legacy

+In 2015, Black Lives Matter Global Network Foundation co-founder Alicia Garza wrote: "When I use Assata's powerful demand in my organizing work, I always begin by sharing where it comes from, sharing about Assata's significance to the Black Liberation Movement, what its political purpose and message is, and why it's important in our context."
+Upon Assata's death, Black Lives Matter Grassroots Inc. vowed to fight in her memory, and Black Lives Matter organizer Malkia Cyril expressed sorrow, stating, "The world in this era needs the kind of courage and radical love she practiced if we are going to survive it".
+The Chicago-based Black activist group Assata's Daughters is named in her honor.
+In April 2017, former San Francisco 49ers quarterback Colin Kaepernick's foundation donated $25,000 to the group.
+The National Conference of Black Lawyers and Mos Def are among the professional organizations and entertainers to support Assata Shakur; the "Hands Off Assata" campaign is organized by Dream Hampton.

-A documentary film about Shakur, Eyes of the Rainbow, written and directed by Cuban filmmaker Gloria Rolando, appeared in 1997.
+A documentary film about Shakur, Eyes of The Rainbow, written and directed by Cuban filmmaker Gloria Rolando, appeared in 1997.
 The official premiere of the film in Havana in 2004 was promoted by Casa de las Américas, the main cultural forum of the Cuban government.
 Assata aka Joanne Chesimard is a 2008 biographical film directed by Fred Baker.
 The film premiered at the San Diego Black Film Festival and starred Assata Shakur herself.
-The National Conference of Black Lawyers and Mos Def are among the professional organizations and entertainers to support Assata Shakur; the "Hands Off Assata" campaign is organized by Dream Hampton.

-Numerous musicians have composed and recorded songs about her or dedicated to her:

-Common recorded "A Song for Assata" on his album Like Water for Chocolate (2000) after traveling to Havana to meet with Shakur personally.

-Nas listed her name in the booklet of his album Untitled, among important black figures who inspired the album.